prof-rossetti/flask-dashboard-template-2023/README.md

 ## Configuration

-Create a new file called ".env" in the root directory of this local repository, and place inside contents like the following:
+Create a new file called ".env" in the root directory of your local repository, and place inside contents like the following:

 ```sh